Matt Skura: Baltimore Ravens

-Miami Dolphins
+Miami Dolphins (first stint)

 On March 19, 2021, Skura signed a one-year contract with the Miami Dolphins.
 He was released on August 30, 2021.

 New York Giants

 On September 2, 2021, Skura was signed to the New York Giants practice squad.
 He was promoted to the active roster on September 16, 2021.
-On November 3, 2021, the New York Giants announced that Skura was in the COVID protocol.
-On November 4, 2021 the New York Giants announced that Skura was cleared to return to practice.
+On November 3, 2021, the Giants announced that Skura was in the COVID-19 protocol.
+On November 4, 2021 the Giants announced that Skura was cleared to return to practice.

 Los Angeles Rams

-On September 21, 2022, Skura signed with the practice squad of the Los Angeles Rams.
+On September 21, 2022, Skura signed with the practice squad of the Rams.
 He was promoted to the active roster on October 11, 2022.

+Miami Dolphins (second stint)

+On December 13, 2023, Skura was signed to the Dolphins practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.